mousumibaruah-24/Resources/Development-plan.md

+* Goal setting is a helpful strategy for career advancement
 * Please write up an individual development plan (IDP) for yourself:
   - It should include a career objective, a baseline skills assessment (you can use [imaginephd.com](https://www.imaginephd.com/) for this) and time-bound goals.
   - Resources to help you draft an IDP are available in the [repository](https://github.com/aadityadar/all-aboard/tree/master/development_plan)